Snorting Molly (MDMA) Side Effects, Risks, and Addiction Treatment

-Many users take ecstasy in a party environment to fuel hours of dancing, often unintentionally neglecting their health needs (e.g., eating and drinking water).
+Many users take ecstasy in a party environment to fuel hours of dancing, often unintentionally neglecting their health needs (e.g. eating and drinking water).
 MDMA doesn’t make users overdose by drug toxicity.
 MDMA overdose may occur as a result of several exaggerated physiologic responses that, in turn, impair vital life functions—processes such as heart rate and body temperature can become dangerously elevated and have disastrous results.
 Combined with poor hydration and diet, these effects can even be life-threatening in extreme situations.

-In addition to the risky effects of MDMA, ecstasy pills may have other substances in them that have a whole separate set of dangers.
+In addition to the risky effects of MDMA, ecstasy pills may have other substances in them that carry a whole separate set of dangers.
 Depending on which substance is mixed with the MDMA, a user may experience an enhancement of MDMA’s effects and/or a slew of other unexpected effects that can have lasting repercussions.

-MDMA’s life-threatening effects include 1, 6, 7:
+MDMA’s life-threatening effects include:1,6,7